TimothyJao/image-slackbot/README.md

 <br />
 <br />

-4. Create a Heroku account if you don't have one already, install the Heroku Toolbelt CLI and use ```heroku login``` to login to the heroku CLI
+4. Create a Heroku account if you don't have one already, install the Heroku Toolbelt CLI and use ```heroku login``` in your terminal to login to the heroku CLI

 5. Fork this repo to have your own clone of the code.
 Create a new git repository with ```git init```, add the new content with ```git add .``` and commit the changes with a message using ```git commit -m "(enter a message of your choice here)"```